guardian/source/scripts/analysis/README.md

 Having this information is useful to Source maintainers as it can inform decisions around the improvement or retirement of components.

-It is also useful when making changes to know which projects will be affected and so solicit feedback or target comms accordinly.
+It is also useful when making changes to know which projects will be affected and so solicit feedback or target comms accordingly.

 ## How?